 - Certificate formats: .PEM, .CER, and .PFX - Private key formats: PKCS#1 and PKCS#12

 If you reset the device to factory default, all certificates are deleted.
 Any pre-installed CA certificates are reinstalled.

-Filter the certificates in the list.

 Add certificate : Click to add a certificate.

-The context menu contains: